sachin-koti/MartianHiRise/README.md

-# Identification of Frost in Martian HiRISE Images1:
+# Identification of Frost in Martian HiRISE Images:

 This project is completed using Keras and Python.